7 Winning Social Media Marketing Strategies for the Holiday Season

-The holiday season isn’t all about fun and relaxation for social media marketers.
-It’s one of the most critical (and stressful) times of year for small business owners, marketing teams, and agencies alike.
+Cyber Monday isn’t all fun and games for social media marketers.
+It’s one of the most critical (and stressful) days of the year for small business owners, marketing teams, and agencies alike — meaning you’ll be on your toes for the next few weeks.

 58% of shoppers will be looking to social media for holiday-buying inspiration.

-We’ve put together 7 winning holiday social media marketing strategies to help you put your brand on the Nice List (sorry… we had to) this year.
+So, we’ve put together ten winning holiday social media marketing strategies to help you put your brand on the nice list this year.

 Manage all your social media accounts in one place.